-If damage or injury is caused by unauthorized building works, then the home owner is legally liable, and they are unlikely to be covered by their insurance.
-Local councils can order home owners to have unauthorized building works rectified and even to have unauthorized structures demolished.
-Having unapproved building works can adversely affect the marketability and value of the home.
+Did you know that if damage or injury caused by unauthorized building work then the home owner is legally liable?
+And they are unlikely to be covered by their insurance.
+Local councils can order home owners to have unauthorized building works rectified.
+They can even have unauthorized structures demolished.
+Having unauthorised building works can adversely affect the marketability and value of the home.

-Many established Perth homes, through the years have had alterations and/or additions (building works) completed to improve the look and amenity of the home.
+Many established Perth homes have had alterations and/or additions (building works) completed to improve the look and amenity of the home.
 For example, a patio or pergola, a new garden shed, a retaining wall may have been added.
 Or maybe a garage has been converted into a fourth bedroom.

 In most instances, building works require approval by the local council.
-Once approved the local council will issue a building permit and this is required prior to any works commencing.
+Once approved, the local council will issue a building permit.
+This is required prior to any works commencing.

 The building permit will stipulate all the conditions to be met by the person completing the works.
 The conditions will include planning and building regulations which are designed to protect the home owner, occupants and also not adversely impact on neighbouring properties.